Gaddam-Badari/Gaddam-Badari/README.md

 - 💞️ I’m looking to collaborate on Python projects.
 - 📫 How to reach me at badarigaddam@gmail.com.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Mikhail Tal is the G.O.A.T.
+Come, lets argue.